 1. Understand service costs and their impact on pricing.

-2. See what your competitors charge.
+2. See what your competitors charge for their services.

-3. Understand your conversions and metrics.
+3. Understand your conversions and metrics to price your services.

 Types of pricing strategies to consider

 Consider the following standard pricing strategies when determining your service pricing structure: